Hands on: Sennheiser CX Sport wireless earphones review

 Sennheiser says the CX Sports have a battery life of six hours, and can be quick-charged via USB in ten minutes to "offer a further hour of playback", and can be "fully charged in 1.5 hours".

-The ability to quick-charge is a fantastic feature if you listen while commuting (and frequently forget to charge your headphones the night before).
+The ability to quick-charge could be a fantastic feature if you listen while commuting (and frequently forget to charge your headphones the night before).

 Performance